BrowserWorks/Waterfox/toolkit/components/telemetry/docs/environment.rst

         },
         hdd: {
           profile: { // hdd where the profile folder is located
-              model: <string>, // null on failure
+              model: <string>, // windows only or null on failure
-              revision: <string>, // null on failure
+              revision: <string>, // windows only or null on failure },
-          },
           binary:  { // hdd where the application binary is located
-              model: <string>, // null on failure
+              model: <string>, // windows only or null on failure
-              revision: <string>, // null on failure
+              revision: <string>, // windows only or null on failure },
-          },
           system:  { // hdd where the system files are located
-              model: <string>, // null on failure
+              model: <string>, // windows only or null on failure
-              revision: <string>, // null on failure
+              revision: <string>, // windows only or null on failure },
         },
-        },
         gfx: {
             D2DEnabled: <bool>, // null on failure
             DWriteEnabled: <bool>, // null on failure
-            DWriteVersion: <string>, // null on failure
+            //DWriteVersion: <string>, // temporarily removed, pending bug 1154500
             adapters: [
               {
                 description: <string>, // e.g. "Intel(R) HD Graphics 4600", null on failure